1Theo376/TpScrawler/TP2/readme.md

 ### Feature Inverted Indexes

-Inverted indexes built from selected features of the `product_features` field.
+This inverted indexes is built from selected features of the `product_features` field.
 Each selected feature has its own inverted index mapping feature tokens to product identifiers.